jonasjaeger-sci/mod905/docs/user/input.rst

 ---------------------------

 The input file consist of keywords with corredponding values.
-A keyword is identified with by being enclosed by ``:``, example:
+The syntax for setting keywords is ``keyword = setting``, for example:

 .. code-block:: python

    task = md-nve

-   integrator = {'name': 'velocityverlet', 'timestep': 0.002}
+   integrator = {'class': 'velocityverlet', 'timestep': 0.002}

 Other than keywords, the format of the input file is relatively free.
 You can for instance order things as you prefer and the input is case insensitive:

 .. code-block:: python